parth-20-07/Sliding-Mode-Control-Based-3D-Trajectory-Tracking-for-UAVs/README.md

     - $k_{d} = 5$
     - $\gamma = 0.01$

-    The performance of our tuning is as shown below:
+    The performance of our tuning is as shown below.
+Actual trajectory is plotted in color `red` and the desired trajectories are plotted in color `blue`.

     ![Tuned Performance](/Resources/Photos/trajectory.png)